chrultrabook/docs/src/docs/firmware/supported-devices.md

+---
+prev: index.md
+next: system-info
+---

 <!--
 NOTE - do not edit the supported-devices.md file, edit the template file in the supported-devices folder -->

-## Supported Devices and Platforms
+# Supported Devices and Platforms
 Supported devices are listed in the table below, grouped by platform/family.
 If your device is not listed, it is not supported.
 Support is determined entirely and exclusively by the boardname.
 Use your Chromebook's boardname to see if it has support.

 ### Determining Device Support